HAPPY HOLIDAYS!

 As a playwright, Travis’ Looking South on Cahuenga Hill, L.O.L., STR8 2 PRDRS, and River and Other Phoeni Rising have been produced nationally and his first semi-autobiographical play Surprise Surprise, which originally debuted at the Victory Theatre Center in 1994, became a cult favorite 2010 feature film with a screenplay he adapted with producer-director Jerry Turner and featuring Travis in a leading role.
 His theatrical directorial credits include Dracula, Bye Bye Birdie, Equus, Stupid Fucking Bird, Other Desert Cities, The Laramie Project: Ten Years Later, Tennessee Williams' The Purification and Small Craft Warnings, Brecht on Brecht, Bleacher Bums, A Midsummer Night's Dream, and Dark of the Moon.

-Once again ignoring the many warnings about the pitfalls for an actor to do such a thing, Travis began his three-plus-decade career as a Los Angeles theatre critic in 1987, serving as Theatre Editor for Entertainment Today for 21 years and reviewing weekly for Back Stage for 15 years.
+Once again ignoring the many warnings about the pitfalls for an actor to do such a thing, Travis began his nearly four-decade career as a Los Angeles theatre critic in 1987, serving as Theatre Editor for Entertainment Today for 21 years and reviewing weekly for Back Stage for 15 years.
 He was editor of Los Angeles Theatres Magazine and managing editor for both the Beverly Hills Post and West Hollywood Weekly, wrote monthly columns about music and Las Vegas entertainment in Salon City Magazine, and was a longtime contributor to Arts In LA before establishing TicketHoldersLA.com in 2017.
-As a member of the LA Drama Critics Circle, Travis holds the singular and once quite controversial distinction of being the only member in the organization’s 55-year history to have been recognized with an award as an actor—and twice.
+As a member of the LA Drama Critics Circle, Travis holds the singular and once quite controversial distinction of being the only member in the organization’s 56-year history to have been recognized with an award as an actor—and twice.

 Taking a highly successful detour into the insanity of the music industry in his 20s, Travis toured the globe with Dusty Springfield, The Doors, and Loggins & Messina before settling in as Talent Coordinator at the infamous Troubadour in LA and San Francisco, staying on in SF when Troubadour North became The Boarding House before he embarked on a breakneck career producing concerts nationally and internationally.

 Contrary to what was presented as fact in Lee Hall's somewhat fantasized screenplay for the film Rocketman, it was Travis and not his majorly resistant boss Doug Weston who introduced Elton John to the US in his first stateside appearance and he was also responsible for bringing Bette Midler to the west coast on her inaugural national tour.
-He was instrumental in helping to launch the careers of, among others, such icons as Joni Mitchell, Laura Nyro, Jackson Browne, David Foster, Robin Williams, Tom Waits, Glenn Frye, Steve Martin, Carole King, James Taylor, Billy Joel, David Byrne and The Talking Heads, Tim Buckley, Bonnie Raitt, Kris Kristoferson, Linda Ronstadt, Mac “Dr. John” Rebennack, The Pointer Sisters, John Denver, The Tubes, Rickie Lee Jones, and Cheech & Chong.
+He was instrumental in helping to launch the careers of, among others, such icons as Joni Mitchell, Laura Nyro, Jackson Browne, David Foster, Robin Williams, Tom Waits, Glenn Frye, Steve Martin, Carole King, James Taylor, Billy Joel, David Byrne and The Talking Heads, Tim Buckley, Bonnie Raitt, Kris Kristofferson, Linda Ronstadt, Mac “Dr. John” Rebennack, The Pointer Sisters, John Denver, The Tubes, Rickie Lee Jones, and Cheech & Chong.

 Travis maintains an active schedule as a private film and television acting coach in Los Angeles and, from 2010 to just before the world fell apart in 2020, he taught acting, theatre history, Media in Society, and directed BFA production workshops at the New York Film Academy’s west coast campus.
 He has also appeared several times since 2003 in performances and seminars at the Tennessee Williams Literary Festival in New Orleans, an annual event which led him to Knowing What It Means to Miss You Know Where on a daily basis.

 In the Spring of 2023, Travis entered a new chapter of this adventure called life when he was contracted to teach an acting incentive to a group of eager and exceptionally talented young South American performing arts students visiting Los Angeles to study for a month on scholarship from the Uruguay-based Livin’ Arts Presenta.
-This honor led to him being asked to travel on a breakneck tour to Buenos Aries, Argentina; Santiago, Chile; and Montevideo, Uruguay in May, followed by another trip to Madrid and Barcelona in October, to teach acting alongside Tony nominee Jenn Colella (musical theatre/voice), Emmy-winning choreographer Eric Campros (dance), and Thayne Jasperson (currently King George in Hamilton, in which he’s been a castmember since it’s inception) for Felipe Havarek’s annual Workshop Actuacion, from which they were given the responsibility to choose twelve candidates in each discipline to receive scholarships for next year’s annual trip to the U.S. It was Travis’ first time both in South America and Spain—but hopefully it won’t be his last.
+This honor led to him being asked to travel on a breakneck tour to Buenos Aires, Argentina; Santiago, Chile; and Montevideo, Uruguay in May of 2023, followed by another trip that October to Madrid and Barcelona to teach acting alongside Tony nominee Jenn Colella (musical theatre/voice), Emmy-winning choreographer Eric Campros (dance), and Thayne Jasperson (currently King George in Hamilton, in which he’s been a castmember since it’s inception) for Felipe Havarek’s annual Workshop Actuacion, from which they were given the responsibility to choose twelve candidates in each discipline to receive scholarships for next year’s annual trip to the U.S. It was Travis’ first time both in South America and Spain—but hopefully it won’t be his last.

 His first novel, Waiting for Walk, a quasi-autobiographical memoir of growing up as a child actor, had been sitting in a desk drawer since its completion in 2005, proving there's often a deep divide between talent and functionality.
 Finally released by Incunabula Media in November, 2022, information on its publication can be found on this site by clicking on “WAITING FOR WALK.”